MochiDiffusion/MochiDiffusion/README.md

 1. [Convert](https://github.com/godly-devotion/MochiDiffusion/wiki/How-to-convert-ckpt-or-safetensors-files-to-Core-ML) or download Core ML models
     - `split_einsum` version is compatible with all compute unit options including Neural Engine
     - `original` version is only compatible with `CPU & GPU` option
-2. By default, the app's model folder will be created under the Documents folder.
+2. By default, the app's model folder will be created under your home directory.
 This location can be customized under Settings
 3. In the model folder, create a new folder with the name you'd like displayed in the app then move or extract the converted models here
-4. Your directory should look like this:
+4. Your directory structure should look like this:
 ```
-Documents/
+<Home Directory>/
 └── MochiDiffusion/
     └── models/
         ├── stable-diffusion-2-1_split-einsum_compiled/